hayden-fr/ComfyUI-Model-Manager/README.md

 <img src="demo-tab-model-info-overview.png" alt="Model Manager Demo Screenshot" width="65%"/>

 - View model metadata and file info.
 - Read, edit and save notes in a `.txt` file beside the model.
-(Autosave optional.)
+  - `Ctrl+S` to save when note textarea is in focus.
+  - Optionally enable autosave.
 - Change or remove a model's preview image (add a different one using a url or local upload).
 - Rename, move or **permanently** remove model files.